Information Theory for Complex Systems Scientists: Network Inference

-It is my recommendation that the multivariate transfer entropy analysis should be used whenever plausible (the only existing implementation is provided by the \texttt{IDTxl} package \cite{wollstadt_idtxl_2019}), but it's limitations should also be made clear.
-While it is less data-intensive than the global transfer entropy, the optimization of $\textbf{W}^{*}$, like the optimization of the embedding dimensions and lags, requires considerable computational effort in the form of multiple sequences of large null distributions.
+It is my recommendation that the multivariate transfer entropy analysis should be used whenever plausible (the only existing implementation is provided by the \texttt{IDTxl} package \cite{wollstadt_idtxl_2019}), but its limitations should also be made clear.
+While it is less data-intensive than the global transfer entropy, the optimization of $\textbf{V}^{*}$, like the optimization of the embedding dimensions and lags, requires considerable computational effort in the form of multiple sequences of large null distributions.
+This can produce extremely long runtimes as multiple optimizations are run in sequence.